The Adams differentials on the classes $h_j^3$: Code

 \subsection{Constructing the correction term}

 \ In this short subsection we digress and discuss the choice of the correction term $c_j$.
-Although $c_j$ was originally produced by inspection we offer the following as evidence that it is perhaps not so difficult to produce such a term.
+Although $c_j$ was originally produced by inspection we explain our idea of how to produce such a term.
 We hope that this serves as a useful guide to the reader trying to make similar calculations in the future.

 First note that we have rigged things so that at each step no $v_i$ appears (other than $v_0 = 2$).
 What this means is that the associated graded of the algebraic Novikov filtration becomes, as far as we see, the same as the cobar complex for $\P$.
 What gain does this provide us?
 Well, we can now filter things by the May filtration and successively add terms to work our way up the May filtration.
 As an example: The cocycle we started with $T_j|T_{j+1}$ is quite complicated, but mod 2 things are manageable